favetelinguis/bfg-rs/README.md

 ## Before live
 - Change the multiple of minimum range its 20 need to be some reasonable with regards to risk i can take.
+- Remove q as a quit command and requre only ctrl-c for quit